florianv/swap/README.md

 ### Chained providers

-Providers can be chained.
-When an exception is thrown by a provider, the following will be used to quote the pairs that were not quoted.
+Providers can be chained so when one of them fails, the next one can be used to quote the pairs that were not processed.

 ```php
 $yahoo = new \Swap\Provider\YahooFinance($client);